German court jails sect leader for murder of 4-year-old | DW | 24.09.2020

 "It is chilling to hear about the things that happened inside your community," said presiding judge Peter Grassmück during sentencing.
 "We have never experienced anything like it before."

 The prosecution stated that her motivation for the murder had been to strengthen her position within the group.
-She had told members that the boy had been "possessed by evil" and was the reincarnation of Hitler.
+She had told members that the boy had been "possessed by evil" and was the reincarnation of Nazi leader Adolf Hitler.

 The young boy choked on his own vomit after the woman tied him in a burlap sack and left him in a bathroom with minimal air supply on a hot summer day in 1988.